gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-33-footer
+Added a component at the bottom of the main page that shows the version (e.g. 2.0) that is set in the store.

 ## step-32-forced-update
 Every hour check the internal version against the deployed version and